Posted on Leave a comment

 Round shaped toilet bowls have been on the market practically since toilets were invented.
 Elongated toilet bowls on the other hand are a more recent design.
 Why this design appear and become popular?
 Below is the detailed information:

-Round Toilet Bowls
+Round Toilet Bowl

 Advantages: